 For those of you looking for GhettoIFE.com – this is the same location.
-We’ve had a re-brand into something a little more sensible, but don’t worry – the madness still remains.
+We’ve had a re-brand into something a little more sensible, but don’t worry – the madness remains.
 But for historical purposes, a big question I’m never asked is What is GhettoIFE?

 IFE (In-Flight Entertainment) is in so many words something to keep you occupied when you’re trapped in a small seat crossing distances far and wide.

-Let’s looking at some examples:
+Let’s look at some examples:

 PTV (Personal TV) with AVOD (Audio/Visual On-Demand)